garrettm00re/Portfolio/README.md

-# Garrett Moore's Portfolio of CS related Projects
+# Garrett Moore's Portfolio
+    CS Projects To Date

 Updates:

 11/8/2022
 Adding all school projects I've worked on thus far.
-Some of these are old, so I'll improve them and add new functionality.
+Some of these are old, so I'll improve them and design new functionality.
 I'll also be adding passion projects I develop when I'm finally free.

 11/8/2022
-Added Proj0, Proj1
+Added 2048, Deque Implementations

 11/8/2022
+Added Google NGram Viewer, Hyponyms Viewer
-Added Proj2 (Note that data required for use is missing, will upload readme in project folder with google drive link to data)
+NOTE: data required for use is missing, will upload readme in project folder with google drive link to data